 THE OKANAGAN’S WATER STORY…

-There is little doubt the Okanagan is on the front lines of climate change.
+There is little doubt the Okanagan is on the front lines of climate change, shifting between flooding and drought, and extreme fire seasons.

 WHAT YOU CAN DO?